allan-tulane/fa-23-recitation-07-EllaMoses/answers.md

 - **5)**

-The work of connected is equal to the work of reachable since their is only one call to reachable.
+The work of connected is equal to the work of reachable since their is one call to reachable.

-W(n) = O(nm)
+W(n) = O(n+m)

 - **7)**

-If we switched to an adjacency matrix, the work is still equal to O(n^2).
+If we switched to an adjacency matrix, the work is equal to O(n^2).
 This is because for each node you must check each of the other nodes to see if there is a connection.